shane-sarabdial/file_server-terrafrom/README.md

 ![admin.png](./assets/admin.png)

 Once you have created the user select the user from the list of users.
 You will then select "Security Credentials" on the following screen and create an access key.
 On the next screen select the "Command Line Interface (CLI)" option and continue till you create the access key.
 Your key name and secret will be available to download via a .csv.
-Before you click done open up a terminal in windows and enter the following command
+Before you click done open up a terminal in Windows and enter the following command
 `aws configure`
 paste your access key and secret access key in the appropriate prompts and press enter till you finished the configuration.

 ![access_key.png](./assets/access_key.png)
 ![terminal.png](./assets/terminal.png)

-### 2. Configuring terraform to access AWS
+### 2. Configuring Terraform to Access AWS

 ---